BrentGrammer/PROGNOTES/Networking/DNS.md

     have valid reverse lookup entries.
 - **PTR**: Pointer Maps an IP address to a fully qualified domain name for reverse lookups.
 Usually appear in special reverse lookup zones.
   - Ex: `102.129.71.64.in-addr.arpa.
 IN PTR www.lowewriter.com.`

+### Reverse Lookups
+- returns the fully qualified domain name for an IP Address (the opposite of a forward lookup)
+- Reverse lookups are possible because of a special domain called the in-addr.arpa domain, which provides a separate fully qualified domain name for every possible IP address on the Internet.
+To enable a reverse lookup for a particular IP address, all you have to do is create a PTR record in a reverse lookup zone (a zone that is authoritative for a portion of the in-addr.arpa domain).
+The PTR record maps the in-addr.arpa domain name for the address to the host’s actual domain name.